How to Deal with Untreated Pain in People with Dementia

 One reason we don’t know when someone with dementia is in pain is that they lose the ability to recognize or describe what’s happening with their body.

-Even when asked specifically, they may not be able to explain how they’re feeling, where the pain is, when it started, how it feels, etc.
+Even when explicitly asked, they may not be able to explain how they’re feeling, where the pain is, when it started, or how it feels.

-And even though they feel and are affected by it, they may not be able to recognize that what they’re feeling is pain.
+Even though they feel and are affected by it, they may not recognize that what they’re feeling is pain.

 Plus, if someone has problems with short-term memory, they may have forgotten about an episode of pain.